bluebears-dev/manjaro-setup-scripts/README.md

 * 2x - configuration scripts (for example setup `oh-my-zsh` config)

 Scripts `21-enable-dynamic-disk` is dependant on your partition setup, specifically if some of your partitions are dynamic.
+**Some of the scripts assume names and mount points of partitions!**